dlangk/langkilde/posts/2024-05-20-sampling-reality.md

 fractals for example.
 Mandelbrot developed the concept of fractals in the 1970s.
 Fractal geometry is today used to analyze and diagnose diseases by examining patterns in medical images, such as MRI scans, where abnormal fractal dimensions may indicate pathology.
 I think language models can be used to indentify patters in observations that humans would overlook.
-Once enough is written about the world, I'm sure LLMs will very subtle patterns for how different objects are described.
+Once enough is written about the world, I'm sure LLMs will find very subtle patterns in how things are described.
 This, in my opinion, would constitute knowledge creation.
 Making connections between concepts is discovery.

 **But writing about a natural phenomenon does not mean what we write is necessarily true in the scientific sense.** We have developed the scientific process for a reason.
 Scientists are trained to make observations, form questions, test